 The North Side

 As you head East on the Northside of the castle and walk through the Princes Street Gardens, there are many more treats to see.
-These sights include a 19th century Ross Fountain and Ross Band Stand where you can sit outside for live summer music.
+These sights include a 19th-century Ross Fountain and Ross Band Stand where you can sit outside for live summer music.
 The gardens have many impressive statues and monuments to enjoy.
-The smaller East Prince Street Gardens, with its own set of monuments, are quite lovely as well.
+The smaller East Prince Street Gardens, with its own monuments, is lovely as well.
 The Royal Scottish Academy and Scottish National Gallery are great visits for art lovers if you continue a bit further.

 The East Side